 In April, tumors in her lung

 When Emily was admitted into St. Stamford Modern Cancer Hospital Guangzhou, she was very weak.
 She kept coughing day and night and can hardly walk or lie down.
 She had difficulty in breath due to the fluid in her lungs.
 She felt like a drowning man.
 After detailed check-up, doctors first helped drained out 3 liters of fluid, then interventional therapy was conducted straight away in her lung to kill the tumors.
 Soon after, tumors began to die off, her cough was cured and she regained her physical strength to walk all day.
 Emily underwent cryotherapy later, which she said was amazing and very easy.
+Minimally invasive therapy for cervical cancer is of small trauma, good efficacy, few side effects.
 She coughed up part of the dead tumor four days after the cryotherapy.
 Till now, she has experienced three sessions of interventional therapy and two sessions of cryotherapy.
-The latest CT scan result showed that tumors in her lungs were much smaller, and the largest one already shrank by 4 cm.
+The latest CT scan result showed that tumors in her lungs were much smaller, and the largest tumor already shrank by 4 cm.

 In May, tumors in her lung